Drottningholm Palace: Origin

 The name Drottningholm (literally meaning "Queen's islet") came from the original renaissance building designed by Willem Boy, a stone palace built by John III of Sweden in 1580 for his queen, Catherine Jagiellon.
 This palace was preceded by a royal mansion called Torvesund.

-The Queen Dowager Regent Hedwig Eleonora bought the castle throughout 1661, a year after her role as Queen of Sweden ended, but it burnt to the ground on 30 December that same year.
+The Queen Dowager Regent Hedwig Eleonora bought the castle throughout 1661, a year after her role as queen of Sweden ended, but it burnt to the ground on 30 December that same year.
 Hedwig Eleonora engaged the architect Nicodemus Tessin the Elder to design and rebuild the castle.
 In 1662, work began on the reconstruction of the building.
-With the castle almost complete, Nicodemus died in 1681.
+With the castle almost complete, Tessin died in 1681.
 His son Nicodemus Tessin the Younger continued his work and completed the elaborate interior designs.
 The Flemish sculptor Nicolaes Millich made for the great staircase and hall sculptures of the nine muses in marble, along with a series of busts of Gothic kings.
 In addition, he also made bust portraits of King Charles X Gustav, his wife Hedwig Eleonor and both their sons, the young King Charles XI, probably also of Magnus Gabriel De la Gardie and his wife Maria Euphrosyne, a sister of King Charles X Gustav.
-Millich and his assistant Burchard Precht also made decorative wood carvings in the queen dowager's bed chamber.
+Millich and his assistant Burchard Precht also made decorative wood carvings in the Queen Dowager's bed chamber.

-During the period of the reconstruction, Hedwig Eleonora was head of the regency for the still-underage King, Charles XI of Sweden, from 1660 to 1672.
+During the period of the reconstruction, Hedwig Eleonora was head of the regency for the still-underage king, Charles XI of Sweden, from 1660 to 1672.
 Sweden had grown to be a powerful country after the Peace of Westphalia.
-The position of the queen, essentially the ruler of Sweden, demanded an impressive residence located conveniently close to Stockholm.
+The position of the Queen, essentially the ruler of Sweden, demanded an impressive residence located conveniently close to Stockholm.

 During the reign of the kings Charles XI of Sweden and Charles XII of Sweden, the royal court was often present at the palace, which was used for hunting.
-Hedwig Eleonora used the palace as a summer residence until her death in 1715, also when she had become the undisputed host of the royal court during the absence of Charles XII in Great Northern War (1700–1721).
+Hedwig Eleonora used the palace as a summer residence until her death in 1715, also when she had become the undisputed host of the royal court during the absence of Charles XII in the Great Northern War (1700–1721).